BiswarupSahu7/EDA-with-Python-/README.md

 # EDA-with-Python-
-Exploratory Data Analysis using Pandas for Top 100 companies in the world.
+Exploratory Data Analysis using Pandas for the Top 100 Companies in the world.
+Author - Biswarup Sahu